Assistant Professor, Electrical Communication Engineering

 |Biosketch||Areas of Interest||Teaching||Services and Awards||Publications|

 Dipanjan Gope, PhD, is Assistant Professor in Electrical Communication Engineering at Indian Institute of Science, Bangalore.
+He is also co-founder and CEO at Simyog Technology Pvt.
+Ltd. a spin-off from IISc focused on Design and Sign-off tools for Automotive Electronics.
 His research interests include computational electromagnetics with applications in signal integrity, power integrity, EMI for high speed chip-package-systems, RF sensing for IoT applications, parallel programming for many-core and cloud infrastructures.
 Dr. Gope is a founding member at Nimbic (acquired by Mentor Graphics) where he served as Vice President, R&D from 2007-2011 and 2013-2014.
 Between 2005-2007, he was a Senior CAD engineer at Intel where he was a recipient of a divisional award for contributions towards providing signal integrity solution to Intel architecture platforms.
 As part of his PhD dissertation, he co-developed the PILOT technology for fast circuit-electromagnetic simulation, now licensed by the University of Washington.
 He has more than 60 journal and conference publications.
 Dr. Gope received his PhD and M.S. degrees in Electrical Engineering from the University of Washington, Seattle and BTech in Electronics and Electrical Communication Engineering from the Indian Institute of Technology, Kharagpur.

 The solution of Maxwell’s equations for irregular 3D structures have been used traditionally for oil-exploration, detection of radar-cross-section of military vehicles, antenna analysis, bio-medical applications and more recently in predicting electrical performance of RF and high speed circuits and systems.
 Since 1950s applied mathematics, physics, and engineering communities have refined the EM solution using 3 fundamental analysis techniques: Finite Element Method (FEM), Finite Difference Time Domain (FDTD) method and the Method of Moments (MoM) or the Boundary Element Method (BEM).
 The accuracy of simulated results and the time and memory requirements are key indicators of any solution methodology.
 While the community has successfully addressed many challenges over the last few decades, several problems including fast direct solvers, effective full-wave preconditioners, incremental or design specific solvers remain unsolved or partially solved.